John-zzh/pyscf_TDDFT_ris/README.md

 4.96884 0.00056
 ```

 The firs line `5` measn 5 excited states, `1` means specify FWHN later in the Multiwfn.
-See http://sobereva.com/224 for instructions on how to use Multiwfn to plot UV-vis spectra.
+See http://sobereva.com/224 for instructions on how to use Multiwfn to plot UV-vis spectra. `<outname>` is specified by `-fout` argument, default is same as the input `.fch` file basename, e.g. `molecule.fch` input file results in `molecule_TDDFT_ris_eV_os_Multiwfn.txt`.

 2. `<outname>_TDDFT_ris_coeff_Multiwfn.txt` contains the coefficients of the excited states.
 See http://sobereva.com/377 for instructions for NTO analysis.